Love technology? Consider HVAC careers

 What a NYC AC technician can earn

-A helper, who is an assistant working with a more experienced technician, can expect to start at about $12 per hour in the NYC area.
-Within 5 years, that rate can grow to over $30 per hour, and a journeyman (a full scale technician) makes near $40 an hour.
+A helper, who is an assistant working with a more experienced technician, can expect to start around $15 per hour (or more) in the NYC area.
+Within a few years, that rate can grow to over $30 per hour, and a journeyman (a full scale technician) makes more than $45 an hour.
 And it’s no secret that union benefits packages are often much better than most business people receive.
 With overtime, many techs at Arista easily make $80,000 per year, and we have a large group making over $100,000 per year.

 HVAC careers: the industry outlook